SCONE Session Language (v0.3)

 Producing valid multiline strings in YAML can be challenging - https://yaml-multiline.info/ can be of great help to find the desired syntax.

 Secret injection files are prepared during SCONE runtime initialization.
 If the file content is not provided in the session, the file at the specified path is opened, potentially through SCONE's filesystem shield, and read into memory.
 The secret injection is applied and the resulting file is put into SCONE's in-memory file system at the specified path.
 Any application requests regarding this file are served from this in-memory file system.
-Thus, modifications to secret injection files are not propagated into the file system and are not persistent across program invocations.
+Thus, modifications to secret injection files are NOT propagated into the file system and are NOT persistent across program invocations.

 Secret Sharing